John Havlicek: Boston Celtics (1960s)

-Havlicek was a key player in the Celtics' dynasty during the 1960s.
-The team won NBA championships in six of his first seven NBA seasons.
+The following year in the 1967–68 season Havlicek appeared in all 82 games for the first time as the league added an additional game.
+Throughout the year his playing time increased even more as he began playing 35 minutes a game scoring 20.7 PPG, 6.7 RPG, and 4.7 APG.
+Havlicek was selected to his third straight NBA All-Star Game and his third All-NBA Second Team.
+During the postseason Havlicek's playing time went up 10 more minutes, averaging 45 minutes a game.
+He recorded just under 26 PPG, 8.6 RPG, and a playoff best 7.5 APG.
 In Game 5 of the 1968 Eastern Division Finals, Havlicek recorded a near triple-double with 29 points, nine rebounds, and 10 assists as the Celtics avoided elimination at the hands of the 76ers.
-He added a strong performance in Game Seven, recording 21 points, 12 rebounds, and eight assists in a 100–96 road win against the 76ers.
+He added a strong performance in game seven, recording 21 points, 12 rebounds, and eight assists in a 100–96 road win against the 76ers.
 In that series, the Celtics became the first NBA team to overcome a 3–1 playoff series deficit.
+They went on to defeat the Lakers 4-2 in the Finals marking Havlicek's fifth championship win.